Home Improvement Grants

 - to ensure the safety of the disabled person and other occupants.
 For example, by improving lighting to ensure better visibility, or to make access easier to the living room.

 If you require minor adaptations that will cost under £1000, such as hand rails or grab rails, please contact Occupational Therapy on 03450 455 202.

 How do I apply for a Disabled Facilities Grant (DFG)?

-- 'The Council will require the disabled person to be assessed by an occupational therapist from the NHS Primary Care Trust (PCT), as approved by Social Services.
-To request an assessment contact Cambridgeshire Direct on 0345 045 5205 to request an assessment.
+- We will require the disabled person to be assessed by an occupational therapist from the NHS Primary Care Trust (PCT), as approved by Social Services.

-- An occupational therapist will assess your needs and if appropriate, refer you to the Home Improvement Agency.
-Once we have received your recommendation a caseworker will visit you to assess if you are eligible for a grant and start the grant application procedure for you.
+- once we have received your recommendation, a caseworker will visit you to assess if you are eligible for a grant and start the grant application procedure for you.

-- The agency will work with South Cambs District Council regarding all payments to contractors and manufacturers.
+- the agency will work with us regarding all payments to contractors and manufacturers.